HarK-github/Chemical-PFD-Web-Desktop/README.md

 ## Ownership & Contribution

-This project is maintained as part of an academic/industrial development initiative.
+This project is maintained as part of an **academic/industrial development initiative**.
-Contributions follow defined module-level guidelines.
+Contributions follow defined **module-level guidelines**.